Mzx1711/GameClips/README.md

 # GameClips
 A lightweight Windows desktop application that automatically detects your latest gameplay recordings and seamlessly uploads them to your Google Drive, saving local storage effortlessly.

+P.S.
+The code comments are in Spanish; use a translator to understand them better.